FizaYasmeen/MyShoppy_FizaYasmeen/README.md

 npx json-server --watch db.json --port 3000
 ```

-Update the API Base URL with your local IP address if running on a physical device.
+> **Note:** If running the app on a physical device using Expo Go App, update the `API_BASE_URL` in the project to your computer's local IP address so the device can connect to the JSON Server.

 Start the Expo development server